 Owing to its specialisations Ichthyostega is considered to be a side-branch of the tetrapod family tree rather than a direct ancestor; it was a short-lived evolutionary ‘experiment’, a ‘dead-end’.
 The tetrapods that led to reptiles must therefore have predated Ichthyostega and remain to be discovered.
 Panderichthys and Acanthostega are also thought to represent side-branches.
 There are no fossils that have a truly transitional status.

 The story of tetrapod evolution has changed radically in recent years.
 The possession of lobe fins, it turns out, had nothing to do with being adapted for life in the shallows.
-Many lobe-finned fish lived in deep water, as do coelacanths today.
+Some lobe-finned fish lived in deep water, as do coelacanths today.
 Some modern ray-finned fish, such as frogfish, have fleshy lobe-like fins, which they use for walking along the sea bottom.
 The diversity of modern fishes and ancient tetrapods seems purposely to subvert any attempt to construct a story where limbs and digits are acquired in the course of ‘conquering the land’.
 Gone is the picture of fish crawling on their fleshy fins out of ponds that had dried out under the tropical sun, in search of deeper ponds, and discovering that they could survive without them.
 (In reality, fish stranded in desiccated pools would simply die.)
 Limbs and digits were acquired while the animals concerned were still adapted for life in the water.
 Acanthostega, to judge from its anatomy, had no thoughts of venturing onto the land.
 If Ichthyostega did, it moved like a seal, not a reptile.

-No reason (ideological commitment aside) except one: the tetrapods nonetheless appeared at the right time.
+No reason (ideological commitment aside) except one: the tetrapods appeared at the right time.
 They were preceded by lobe-finned fish and followed by four-footed, fully terrestrial reptiles.
 While the time gap between the most tetrapod-like fish and the first actual tetrapod was uncomfortably small, at least there was a gap.

 Palaeontologists do not study body fossils in isolation; they study them in relation to their ecology.
 And it is a remarkable fact that, almost as soon as new environments presented themselves, there were almost always animals to exploit them, apparently turning up out of nowhere.
-Because of the overall order of appearance – a recolonisation sequence which in some respects mimics the expected evolutionary sequence – Darwinians interpret the phenomenon as animals becoming adapted to these environments through natural selection, as if the existence of a new habitat of itself produced the variations on which selection could act.
+Because of the overall order of appearance – a recolonisation sequence which in some respects mimics the expected evolutionary sequence – Darwinians interpret the phenomenon as animals becoming adapted to these environments by natural selection, as if the existence of a new habitat of itself produced the variations on which selection could act.
 Life apparently originated from the sea, and since evolution by natural selection is the ‘only game in town’, that must have been the mechanism.
 The morphological gaps are interpreted as accidents of an incomplete record.

 But even the argument that the fossils appear in the right order is no longer available.
 In 1995 Iwan Stössel reported several trackways made by tetrapods in the Valentia Slate Formation of southwest Ireland, and these, it was subsequently established, were of the same age as Panderichthys.
-When several years later Jennifer Clack discussed them, she was clearly unaware of the dating work and supposed that they were significantly younger.
+When several years later Jennifer Clack discussed them, she was unaware of the dating work and supposed they were significantly younger.
 Convinced that the body fossil evidence showed that tetrapods came into being midway through the Frasnian, she ventured the opinion that ‘tracks made by a terrestrial tetrapod are unlikely to be found before the late Frasnian’.

 That the tracks were those of a tetrapod was evident from the difference in size between the front and the hind foot, and from the way the angle of stride varied as the animal moved.
 Two of the trackways included sinuous drag marks left by its belly.
-Whether it could walk clear of the ground without the support of water is unknown, since, like crocodiles, which also sometimes crawl on their bellies, it may have been capable of more than one type of gait.
+Whether it could walk clear of the ground without the support of water is unknown, since, like crocodiles, which sometimes crawl on their bellies, it may have been capable of more than one type of gait.
 The environment was not one choked with vegetation, but an apparently barren floodplain.

 Once one has stripped away the Darwinian language, the story actually told is that of a world going through stages of ecological recovery.
 From a distance, recolonisation can appear like evolution, because the organisms concerned appear progressively, not all at once, and in the process they diversify into new species.
 Exploiting the waters of the coastal margins, the Devonian tetrapods were an ecological as much as an evolutionary step up – rare in the fossil record because they were rare, at this early stage, in fact.